JabRef/jabref/docs/code-howtos.md

 File f = FileUtil.expandFilename(basePanel.getDatabaseContext(), path, JabRefPreferences.getInstance().getFileDirectoryPreferences()).get();
 ```
 `String path` Can be the files name or a relative path to it.
+The Preferences should only be directly accessed in the GUI.
+For the usage in logic pass them as parameter

 ## Setting a Database Directory for a .bib File